 We believe that a secure basis in literacy skills is crucial to a high quality education and will give our children the tools they need to participate fully as a member of society.

 Our practice is continually evolving.
 Both teachers and TAs are supported and aided in their roles ensuring confidence in the skills and facts they are required to teach.

 In Reception children are given opportunities to:

 The importance of spoken language to underpin the development of reading and writing is reflected in opportunities to develop vocabulary and confidence in speaking and listening.
-Children are encouraged to develop effective communication skills in readiness for later life.
+Through strong, explicit modelling of language and communication, children are encouraged to develop effective communication skills in readiness for later life.
 Children are provided with continuous opportunities to speak in front of the class when presenting work, in collective worship, drama, debates, group activities, class and sharing assemblies and through our various pupil councils which represent the voices of each class.

 Children begin their reading journey at Gislingham through our rigorous phonics programme.
 Pupils receive daily phonics sessions from the minute they start in Reception and are regularly assessed and grouped.